 This blue column on the right shows a projected Red/Yellow/Green status corresponding to whether a project is On Track, At Risk, or Off-Track respectively.
 Often, this can be compared to manually reported statuses in order to gut-check whether a project may need additional help.

-This is based on the projected finish date (see field details below) of the project compared to the due date or the end of the quarter as well as potential risks (see field details below) that may put the project behind.
+This is based on the projected finish date (see field details below) of the project compared to the due date or the end of the quarter as well as potential risks (see details in the "Potential Risks" section below) that may put the project behind.

 These are potential risks that may impact the completion of the epic or body of work.
 It is not a definite that each risk will cause a problem within the project.
 However, they are helpful signals to use to ask the right questions and make sure the team is getting support where they need.
 A running list of all available risks as well as risks under development can be found here.